Find some general questions with answers and tips to our bread baking mixes and their handling. Questions to the

-- You can cancel your subscription any time until the end of the billing cycle.
+- You can cancel your automatic renewed subscription any time until the end of the billing cycle.

-I.e. for the first time 32 days after your initial purchase date.
+I.e. for the first time 32 days after your initial (renewed) purchase date.

 Are the ingredients organic?

-The flour is always organic.
+The flour we use is always organic.
 We strive to find the best high quality ingredients.
 They are well chosen and whenever possible organic, as far as the price is economical and reasonable.
 Check the ingredients list on the product page for all details.

 Are all necessary ingredients included?

-Yes, all dry ingredients are pre-measured and included.
-Mostly you just need to add water.
+Yes, all dry ingredients are perfectly pre-measured and included.
+You just need to add water.

-Do I need additional ingredients for making that bread?
+Do I need additional ingredients for making your bread?

-Some single recipes ask for butter, vinegar, buttermilk or yoghurt.
+Some single recipes ask for butter, vinegar or buttermilk.
 Each product page will show you what you need to add.

 I don’t have filtered water.
 May I use just tap water?

 We recommend filtered water, because of the softer taste.
 You can also use bottled water.
 Depending on the season, humidity and even the temperature in your kitchen, the flour absorbs more or less water.
-When adding the water to the main dough, first hold back the last 1-2 tbs and just add them if needed.
+When adding the water to the main dough, hold back the last 1-2 tbs and just add them if needed.

 Do I need to add some yeast?

-No. In every baking mix is the perfect amount of yeast included.
+No. Every baking kit and baking mix contains the perfect amount of yeast.